-Moreover, less than a week before the Disclosure Statement hearing, on December 11, the Committee filed a second adversary proceeding against the Debtor, Adventus, RCWC, and RCC seeking (i) declaratory relief that all property of Adventus, RCWC, and RCC is property of the estate and (ii) substantive consolidation of Adventus, RCWC, and RCC into the Debtor's Chapter 11 bankruptcy [Adv.
+Moreover, less than a week before the initial hearing on the Original Disclosure Statement, on December 11, the Committee filed a second adversary proceeding against the Debtor, Adventus, RCWC, and RCC seeking (i) declaratory relief that all property of Adventus, RCWC, and RCC is property of the estate and (ii) substantive consolidation of Adventus, RCWC, and RCC into the Debtor's Chapter 11 bankruptcy [Adv.
 No. 24-04053] (the "Second Adversary Proceeding," together with the First Adversary Proceeding, the "Adversary Proceedings").

-Finally, on the eve of the Disclosure Statement hearing, the Committee filed a third motion, seeking (a) authority to pursue all claims the Debtor holds against its Insurers in the Insurance Coverage Litigation that the Debtor filed and has been prosecuting for more than eighteen months, (b) authorization to substitute the Committee as plaintiff in the already pending Insurance Coverage Litigation, and (c) (in a footnote) to be given full control of the Debtor's attorney-client and attorney work product privilege related to the Insurance Coverage Litigation and coverage issues (the "Second Standing Motion").
-The Demand Letter did not make any demand that the Debtor pursue, and did not otherwise address, the claims in the Insurance Coverage Litigation that are the subject of the Second Standing Motion.
+Finally, on the eve of the hearing on the Original Disclosure Statement, the Committee filed a third motion, seeking (a) authority to pursue all claims the Debtor holds against its Insurers in the Insurance Coverage Litigation that the Debtor filed and has been prosecuting for more than eighteen months, (b) authorization to substitute the Committee as plaintiff in the already pending Insurance Coverage Litigation, and (c) (in a footnote) to be given full control of the Debtor's attorney-client and attorney work product privilege related to the Insurance Coverage Litigation and coverage issues (the "Second Standing Motion").
+The Demand Letter did not make any demand that the Debtor pursue, and did not otherwise address, the claims in the Insurance Coverage Litigation that were the subject of the Second Standing Motion.

 On December 30, 2024, the Debtor filed objections and/or responses to the First Standing Motion, Lift Stay Motion, and Second Standing Motions [Docket Nos.
 1586, 1581, and 1580, respectively] and supporting declarations and evidence.
-Generally:
+Generally, the Debtor argued:

-• The First Standing Motion should be denied because: 1) the alleged claims against the Churches are moot-the Debtor has acknowledged that Church real property is property of the Debtor's estate-and 2) the alleged fraudulent-transfer claims against OPF and the Churches are not colorable.
+- The First Standing Motion should be denied because: 1) the alleged claims against the Churches are moot-the Debtor has acknowledged that Church real property is property of the Debtor's estate-and 2) the alleged fraudulent-transfer claims against OPF and the Churches are not colorable.
 The Debtor did not fraudulently transfer any assets, and all property that would have been available to satisfy creditor claims prior to the transfers remains equally available now.
 Specifically, OPF merely acts as a deposit and investment manager, and all funds deposited with OPF by the Churches are fully accounted for an remain equally as much a part of the bankruptcy estate as if they had been directly deposited with a bank or other investment manager.
-In other words, transfer of funds to OPF was not intended to, and did not, take any assets out of the reach of creditors that otherwise would have been available to pay claims.
+In other words, transfer of funds to OPF was not intended to, and did not, take any assets out of the reach of creditors that otherwise would have been available to pay claims. - The Lift-Stay Motion should be denied because: 1) stay relief is unnecessary in light of the Litigation Option that, as described herein, will provide Survivors the chance to have their day in court, should they elect to pursue it, 2) the Committee failed to present a prima facie case supporting stay relief, instead relying on rank speculation and unsupported theories about future behavior, and 3) the few diocesan cases cited by the Committee where stay relief was granted are factually and legally distinguishable.
+Further, it is inequitable to allow a select few cases to proceed to trial while asking the remaining claimants and the Debtor to simply wait, potentially for years, until these select few cases complete trial or are settled.
+Allowing stay relief will only result in delay and will not result in a better outcome for claimants, with the possible exception of the select few whose cases are allowed to proceed in advance of the rest.
+No requirement for stay relief exists to successfully conclude this Chapter 11 Case pursuant to a confirmed plan of reorganization-this Plan.